Note: This project has been acquired in 2018, I'm no longer the owner of ThreadReaderApp

 It could be with update on Twitter, email, polls or anything.
-We must build some with minimum effort so it would be easy to iterate and to deploy.
-At that point it CAN be buggy, but it must be online.
+We must build something with minimum effort so it would be easy to iterate and to deploy.
+At that point it’s allowed to be buggy, but it must be online.

 For that project we will need a Twitter account and Twitter App

-My choice will be the LAMP stack with the Silex framework, Silex is a very minimal php framework.
-I chose it because I like to work with it, but also because it is very close to raw php so you can understand the code (no specific framework code on our way).
+My choice will be the LAMP stack with the Silex framework, Silex is a very minimal PHP framework.
+I chose it because I like to work with it, but also because it’s very close to raw PHP so you can understand the code (no specific framework code on our way).